Professors: David Beveridge; Philip Bolton; Michael Calter, Chair; Albert J. Fry; Joseph L. Knee; Stewart E. Novick; Rex

 Emphasis within the program is on developing skills for chemical research rather than on conforming to a uniform program of study.
 Course requirements, progress examinations, preparation and defense of research proposals, seminar presentation, and teaching assignments are all designed with this goal in mind.

 An excellent weekly seminar program affords an opportunity for students to hear and meet informally with a variety of outstanding speakers.
 In addition, the Peter A. Leermakers Symposium has brought eminent chemists from Europe, Asia, South America, and throughout the United States to Wesleyan for a day of intensive examination of a particular subject.
-Topics have been chemical insights into viruses, fullerenes, progenitors and sequels, molecular frontiers of AIDS research, extraterrestrial chemistry and biology, atmospheric chemistry and climate in a changing global environment, where chemistry meets art and archaeology, metals in medicine, the molecular basis of materials science, and challenges to chemistry from other science, green energy and biofuel technology, and better chemistry through quantum mechanics.
+Topics have been chemical insights into viruses, fullerenes, progenitors and sequels, molecular frontiers of AIDS research, extraterrestrial chemistry and biology, atmospheric chemistry and climate in a changing global environment, where chemistry meets art and archaeology, metals in medicine, the molecular basis of materials science, challenges to chemistry from other sciences, green energy and biofuel technology, and better chemistry through quantum mechanics.

 Course requirements are intended to achieve two basic goals.
 (1) Acquisition of background knowledge.
 A central core of material is basic for all well-trained chemists.
 Therefore, graduate students are initially expected to develop or demonstrate knowledge of an appropriate one-semester course in each of the areas of organic chemistry, inorganic chemistry, biochemistry, physical chemistry, and quantum chemistry.
 (2) Continued scholarly growth.
 Graduate students are expected to take one course or its equivalent every semester.
 This may be a regular advanced course in chemistry or a related discipline, a seminar, or a tutorial designed to meet the special needs of an individual student.

 Progress examinations are given multiple times each academic year.
 Based on articles in the current literature, these examinations are designed to encourage graduate students to keep up with the latest developments in chemistry.
 In addition, they are a valuable tool for monitoring the expected steady growth of a student’s ability to read the chemical literature critically as well as identifying any areas where he or she is deficient.
 Students are required to pass a specified number of exams, which they usually accomplish in 2-3 years.